John Murray (native police officer): Cardwell

+Dowe and Maroske write of the close association between various extremely violent individuals and Dallachy's research: "Of these, ten taxa were named for twelve Europeans directly associated with Rockingham Bay and Cardwell, mostly including residents and officers.
+It is possible that no other settler community in Australia had so many relatively ordinary but ruthless [read genocidal] individuals commemorated in plant names.
+"John Murray is memorialised in Cryptocarya murrayi, Murray's laurel.

 When reports of a white man living on Hinchinbrook Island were circulated, Murray was part of an expedition party searching every Aboriginal camp not only on Hinchinbrook, but on most other islands in the region.
 A dray carrying a load of wool from the Valley of Lagoons pastoral property to be shipped from Cardwell was robbed by Aboriginal people, Murray was sent "to punish them according to their deserts".

 On 9 January 1867, Murrays wife gave birth to a daughter.
 In 1870, Murray conducted a tour of inspection of various police camps, returning with a number of specimens of gold in quartz.

 Drunkenness and resignation

 By 1870, reports of John Murray being continually drunk on duty and quarrelling with fellow police magistrates were raised in the press.
 An inquiry into Murray's behaviour was conducted in October and at the conclusion of it, Murray resigned from the police force.
 Murray remained at Kirtleton becoming a cattle auctioneer and providing female Aboriginals for missionaries to act as interpreters.